Social media has become an integral part of business growth today.

 Do we agree?
 Absolutely not.

-Since we had different ad campaigns for different segments of the target market, the results weren’t so surprising.
+Since we had different ad campaigns with targeting options for different segments of the target market, the results weren’t so surprising.

 Simply put, the answer to do Facebook ads work or not, is a resounding YES.

-However, before we dig into the different type of Facebook ads that your business should experiment with, let’s first understand…
+However, before we dig into the different types of Facebook ads and the various ad formats that your business should experiment with.

 How Do Facebook Ads Work?

-With immense user data about their day-to-day activities, the level of targeting offered by Facebook rivals no other platform.
+With immense user data about your target customers’ day-to-day activities, the level of targeting offered by Facebook rivals no other platform.

-The number one step that you as an advertiser should take is to identify the goal of your ad campaign.
+So, the number one step that you as an advertiser should take is to identify ad campaign objectives.

 Do you want to…